 - Parking lots are widely available in the area.

-- If you are thinking about exploring Downtown Los Angeles, I suggest you park in Chinatown were all day parking is $4 to $5 bucks (as opposed to $15 to $20 in other area of Downtown).
+- If you are thinking about exploring Downtown Los Angeles, I suggest you park in Chinatown where all day parking is $4 to $5 bucks (as opposed to $15 to $20 in other areas of Downtown).

 - Chinatown is served by its own Metro Station (yellow line).
 From here, you can jump in a whim to other parts of Los Angeles.

 - Remember it is better to visit Chinatown during the weekends if you are looking for action.
 The place is very quiet during the week.

 - Bring cash since several establishments do not accept credit cards (and you will need cash to shop in the covered markets).

 - For more of Chinatown, check out my photo essay.